wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.3.5 =
+* Re-releasing to try and fix an issue with the WordPress plugin distro system.

 = 3.3.4 =
 * Fixed bug that caused malformed URLs to be sent to scanning server which caused errors on some installations.
 * Fixed issue that caused scans to "hang" or stall on larger sites during "Analyzing" phase when we hash files.
 Sites of arbitrary size can now be scanned.